What Is 256 Bit Encryption & Is It Safe to Use?

 Wrapping Up

-The 256 bit encryption strength you get along with an SSL certificate depends upon the capabilities of the browser and server and how well configured they’re.
 For instance, 256-bit encryption may provide security of only 128 bits if the browser isn’t updated with the latest version.
-And on the other hand, if the browser is equipped with all the latest configurations, it’ll successfully handle 256-bit encryption.
-Furthermore, with SSL, 256-bit encryption is pretty strong.
-And, by the time an attacker using the latest computer tries cracking 256-bit encryption, it’ll get discarded, and, likely, your SSL certificate will also get replaced with the newer one.
+On the other hand, if the browser is equipped with all the latest configurations, it’ll successfully handle 256-bit encryption.
+Furthermore, SSL 256-bit encryption is pretty strong.

 Janki Mehta